ElisStaaf/qv/README.rst

 files (this might just be my opinion, but a much better colourscheme as well).
 It also runs on the C standard library so that's good, i guess!

+**DISCLAIMER:** This is not a UTF-8 text editor, and I have no idea how to implement it.
+Sue me.

 .. image ::  https://github.com/ElisStaaf/vine/blob/main/vineimg.png?raw=true
    :alt: Vine opened in Vine
    :target: https://github.com/ElisStaaf/vine